11 minute read time

 If you’re a Campaign Monitor customer, the Email Client Report is where you will find this data.

-This report will show you all the devices your subscribers are consuming your campaigns on, and allows you to see what the most popular devices are.
+This report will show you all the devices your subscribers are consuming your campaigns on, and allow you to see what the most popular devices are.

 With this information, you can further optimize your campaigns to ensure you are getting the best possible results from your email marketing initiatives.